Luckelina/Particle-system-TNM094/README.md

 and
 "particlesystem/include/particlesystem"

-To spawn emitters and effects, go to "particlesystem/src/main.pp" and add code.
-You can find existing examples for help.
+To spawn emitters and effects, go to "particlesystem/src/main.cpp" and add code.
+You can find existing examples already added.